beoliver/wiretap/README.md

  ```clojure
  (uninstall! ([]) ([vars]))
  ```

-Sets the root binding of every applicable var to a be the value before calling `install!`.
-If called without any arguments then all vars in namespaces available via `clojure.core/all-ns` will be checked.
+Uninstalls all wiretaps from all applicable vars in vars.

-> A var is considered applicable if has been wiretapped and its metadata does not contain the key `:wiretap.wiretap/exclude`.
+> A var is considered applicable if the key `:wiretap.wiretap/uninstall` is present in the metadata and the key `:wiretap.wiretap/exclude` is not.

 Returns a coll of all modified vars.

  ## `wiretap.tools/ns-matches-vars`